MatterMr/CLPuddle/README.md

 ### **TODO:**
+- Adding Manuals for all existing major commands
 - Fix model stringToModel() to use keys within argument instead of using model name
 - Fix DatabaeHandler modifyInstance() to modify only specific fields
 - Add leaderboard model
 - Add score model

 ### **Current:**
-- Rebuilding Manual system
 - Adding help command for guiding new users
-- Adding Manuals for all existing major commands